Skip to main content

 6.4.
 Save Data in Context

-- Drag the "function" node to the workspace and connect it to the node from the previous step.
+• Drag the "function" node onto the workspace and connect it to the node from the previous step.

 This is needed to form the response.